Hidden Influences of Illusion of Choice in Decision-Making

 Offering a large number of choices but with limited differentiation.

-This can overwhelm consumers and make it difficult for them to decide.
-For example, a grocery store might offer hundreds of different types of cereal, but most cereals are essentially the same with different branding.
+This might overload customers and make it tough for them to make decisions.
+A grocery store, for example, may sell hundreds of various types of cereal, yet the majority are practically the same with different branding.

 Presenting choices in a way that biases consumers towards certain options.

-This can be done through things like pricing, placement, or marketing.
-For example, a company might place its most expensive products at eye level or offer a discount on the product it wants consumers to buy.
+Pricing, positioning, and marketing are all options for doing this.
+For example, a corporation may display its most expensive products at eye level or offer a discount on the product it wants customers to buy.

 Using limited-time offers or scarcity tactics creates a sense of urgency and pressures consumers to decide.